Uber CEO Kalanick likely to take leave, SVP Michael out - source

 Uber board member Arianna Huffington said in March that Kalanick needed to change his leadership style from that of a "scrappy entrepreneur" to be more like a "leader of a major global company."
 The board has been looking for a chief operating officer to help Kalanick run the company since March.

-The debate over Kalanick's future comes as he is also facing a personal trauma: His mother died last month in a boating accident, in which his father was also badly injured.
+The debate over Kalanick's future comes at a moment when he is also facing a personal trauma: His mother died last month in a boating accident, in which his father was also badly injured.

 Michael, described by employees as Kalanick's closest deputy, has been a recurring flashpoint for controversy at the company.